boyd109/boyd109.github.io/blog/stories/stories2.md

 We had some habit app on Android.
 I didn't know Java at all and I was getting carried.

 I remember they were feeding us tiny food portions (like half a subway sub for lunch).
 Then the final meal was this all you can eat buffet at Leonard Hall one of the residence cafeterias at Queens.
-Our team and some other people balled out there.
+Our team and some other people pigged out on food there.

 [Project](https://devpost.com/software/thehabit)